Skip to content

 Warning

-Any action on the command-line interface (CLI) using the root, osadmin, or autoboss account may cause irreversible detrimental changes to the product.
+Any action on the Command-Line Interface (CLI) using the root, osadmin, or autoboss account may cause irreversible, detrimental changes to the product.
 Actions taken without direct communication with the IP Fabric Support or Solution Architect teams can render the system unusable.

 2. Elevate to root using sudo -s and osadmin password.